-Effectiveness issues are confounded by the fact that various tests show highly different results depending on how they are constructed and operated.
-Detailed scientific examination of most of these shows major deficiencies.
-Emphasis should be on real results from real spills.
+Effectiveness issues are confounded by the simple fact that small or large scale tests show highly different results depending on how they are constructed and operated.
+Detailed scientific examination of any of these shows major deficiencies.
+More emphasis is needed on looking at the real results from real spills.